CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 To access the coefficients and the baseline hazard directly, you can use :attr:`~lifelines.fitters.coxph_fitter.CoxPHFitter.params_` and :attr:`~lifelines.fitters.coxph_fitter.CoxPHFitter.baseline_hazard_` respectively.
 Taking a look at these coefficients for a moment, ``prio`` (the number of prior arrests) has a coefficient of about 0.09.
 Thus, a one unit increase in ``prio`` means the the baseline hazard will increase by a factor of :math:`\exp{(0.09)} = 1.10` - about a 10% increase.
 Recall, in the Cox proportional hazard model, a higher hazard means more at risk of the event occurring.
 The value :math:`\exp{(0.09)}` is called the *hazard ratio*, a name that will be clear with another example.

 Consider the coefficient of ``mar`` (whether the subject is married or not).
-The values in the column are binary: 0 or 1, representing either not married or married.
+The values in the column are binary: 0 or 1, representing either  unmarried or married.
 The value of the coefficient associated with ``mar``, :math:`\exp{(-.43)}`, is the value of ratio of *hazards* associated with being married, that is:

 .. math::

  \exp(-0.43) = \frac{\text{hazard of married subjects at time $t$}}{\text{hazard of unmarried subjects at time $t$}}

-Note that left-hand side is a constant (specifically, it's independent of time, :math:`t`), but the right-hand side has two factors that can vary with time.
-The *proportional assumption* is that this is true in reality.
+Note that left-hand side is a constant (specifically, it's independent of time, :math:`t`), but the right-hand side has two factors that may vary with time.
+The *proportional hazard assumption* is that relationship is true.
 That is, hazards can change over time, but their ratio between levels remains a constant.
 Later we will deal with checking this assumption.
+However, in reality, it's very common for the hazard ratio to change over the study duration.
+The hazard ratio then has the interpretation of some sort of weighted average of period-specific hazard ratios.
+As a result, the hazard ratio may critically depend on the duration of the follow-up.

 Convergence